-Top 5 4th Quarter Trades of HI - GuruFocus.com
+Top 5 4th Quarter Trades of Hi - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-As of the latest 13F report, the guru’s equity portfolio contained 39 stocks valued at a total of $118.00Mil.
+As of the latest 13F report, the guru’s equity portfolio contained 22 stocks valued at a total of $74.00Mil.
 The top holdings were

-According to GuruFocus data, these were HILLTOP WEALTH ADVISORS, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Highlander Partners, L.P.’s top five trades of the quarter.

-The guru established a new position worth 153,765 shares in ARCA:XLV, giving the stock a 17.72% weight in the equity portfolio.
-Shares traded for an average price of $132.05 during the quarter.
+The guru established a new position worth 65,000 shares in ARCA:KWEB, giving the stock a 2.66% weight in the equity portfolio.
+Shares traded for an average price of $25.51 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Health Care Select Sector SPDR has a price-earnings ratio of 22.56 and a price-book ratio of 4.74.
+In terms of valuation, KraneShares CSI China Internet ETF has a price-earnings ratio of 19.36 and a price-book ratio of 2.11.

-During the quarter, HILLTOP WEALTH ADVISORS, LLC bought 41,059 shares of ARCA:IVV for a total holding of 41,746.
-The trade had a 13.38% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $384.6.
+During the quarter, Highlander Partners, L.P. bought 203,800 shares of NYSE:YMM for a total holding of 1,592,800.
+The trade had a 2.21% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $6.86.

+GuruFocus gives the company a financial strength rating of 9 out of 10 and a profitability rating of 2 out of 10.

+In terms of valuation, Full Truck Alliance Co Ltd has a price-book ratio of 1.77, a EV-to-Ebitda ratio of -30.72 and a price-sales ratio of 9.17.

-HILLTOP WEALTH ADVISORS, LLC reduced their investment in ARCA:FREL by 141,626 shares.
-The trade had a 3.48% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $24.64.
+During the quarter, Highlander Partners, L.P. bought 15,000 shares of NYSE:BX for a total holding of 155,000.
+The trade had a 1.51% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $86.36.

-HILLTOP WEALTH ADVISORS, LLC reduced their investment in ARCA:VEA by 63,354 shares.
-The trade had a 2.37% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $40.11.
+During the quarter, Highlander Partners, L.P. bought 12,000 shares of NAS:AMZN for a total holding of 97,100.
+The trade had a 1.37% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $98.78.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.